adamwong246/chernobyl/README.md

 2) Adding and removing Control Rods.

 A RBMK without Control Rods will quickly meltdown.
 The reaction is governed by the number of Control Rods present.
-You will need to use the signal emitted by the RBMK to feed Control Rods at the appropriate rate.
+You will need to use the signal emitted by the RBMK to feed the correct number of Control Rods into the RBMK.
 Use a combinator to activate and deativate an inserter that feeds the RBMK Control Rods and another which removes Control Rods from the RBMK to balance the reaction.

 3) Venting excess Heat.